dennisbartol/Vue-Knowledge/value/video/mouse Hover Playback.md

 **1. Template:**

-Use v-for to iterate over the videos array, creating a div for each video source.
+- Use v-for to iterate over the videos array, creating a div for each video source.
 This dynamically generates each video element and associates its index with mouse events.

-Bind @mouseenter and @mouseleave events to trigger the playVideo and pauseVideo methods respectively, passing the current index.
+- Bind <code>@mouseenter</code> and <code>@mouseleave</code> events to trigger the playVideo and pauseVideo methods respectively, passing the current index.

 **2. Script:**

-We define videos, which is an array of video file paths.
+- We define videos, which is an array of video file paths.

-videoRefs is a reference array to store direct DOM references to the video elements.
+- videoRefs is a reference array to store direct DOM references to the video elements.

-playVideo and pauseVideo functions are defined to control video playback based on index.
+- playVideo and pauseVideo functions are defined to control video playback based on index.

-In onMounted, we adjust videoRefs to match the number of videos in the array.
+- In onMounted, we adjust videoRefs to match the number of videos in the array.